-One of our favourite foods all year round is curries in roti.
-Cutting into that perfect parcel of creamy, chunky, flavourful goodness is seriously the best thing ever.
+One of our favorite foods all year round is curries in roti.
+Cutting into that perfect parcel of creamy, chunky, flavorful goodness is seriously the best thing ever.
 We'll be the first to admit that nothing beats authentic Indian cuisine, this recipe included.

 BUT, what we're about to share with you is an alternative that won't leave you feeling as heavy.
 Plus, it's also dairy-free, gluten-free, vegan and still pretty darn tasty.

 First, let's talk about this chickpea and spinach filling.
 It's slightly thicker than a curry to help hold its shape in the roti, but if you add a little extra coconut milk (or water or broth) then you've suddenly also got the perfect match for naan or rice.
 So good.

 The "roti" is made of just 4 ingredients: ground flax, tapioca flour, coconut milk and water, that are just whisked together and spread onto a hot pan for about 2-3 minutes each side.